newfies-dialer/newfies-dialer/docs/source/user-guide-doc/customer_panel.rst

 The campaign list will be displayed from the following URL.
 You can add a new campaign for the logged in user by clicking ``Add campaign``.
-When adding a campaign, it is important to add the campaign's start and end dates with time & week-day exceptions. select the gateway through which calls will be routed & phonebook(s) that are linked with contacts From the campaign list, click on campaign to update.
+When adding a campaign, it is important to add the campaign's start and end dates with time & week-day exceptions.
+Select the gateway through which calls will be routed & phonebook(s) that are linked with contacts from the campaign list, click on campaign to update.

 **URL**: